 Ask anyone who is divorced and he or she will tell you that the pain it causes can sometimes feel unbearable.
 Then add in the holidays—especially that first Christmas or Hanukkah and New Years after a separation.
 It’s very very hard.
 Trying to celebrate the holidays during divorce is stressful, sad, confusing and sometimes bittersweet.
 It is during this time that the pain of divorce is intensified, both for the couple and the kids.

 The holidays during divorce can feel so depressing, both for the newly separated, and even for those who have been divorced for awhile.
 It starts with receiving holiday cards with other people’s family photos, or how about going to holiday parties without a spouse?
-Or, experiencing broken traditions.
-This woman expressed pain she was experiencing while putting up Christmas decorations with her kids:
+Or having to face broken traditions-like getting the Christmas tree or going to look at holiday decorations in the city.

 Putting out Christmas decorations was horrible I tried to get kids to help, but they just want to get rid of things that remind them of their dad, which is everything.
 This just makes me sad and angry because I’m trying so hard to do everything, be everything for them and they can’t see that those are my memories too, and they want to get rid of them.
 Did not expect the holidays during divorce to be this hard.
 Not having family nearby is especially tough.